KRFOSS/kali-docs/installation/dual-boot-kali-with-linux/index.md

 Before we can install Kali Linux, there needs to be room on the hard disk.
 By **booting into a live Kali Linux session** with your chosen installation medium, we can resize the partition to our desired size, as the disk will not be in use because Kali Linux will all be in memory.

-1. To start resizing, make sure your Kali Linux installation medium is inserted and **power on the device**.
+1. To start resizing, make sure you **insert your Kali Linux installation medium** and **power on the device**.
 If needed, press any keyboard shortcuts for a "boot order menu" (depends on each manufacture) or boot into BIOS/UEFI and change the boot order to point to the installation medium first.

 2. When the boot menu/options appears, you should see at least one new option.
 Depending on the manufacture, hardware, how the system is configured and install medium, you may see more options _(e.g. Can you boot into non-UEFI?)_.